 - Item two

 - Item five

-Tip: The Microsoft word keyboard shortcut key to create a bullet is Ctrl+Shift+L.
+The Google Docs keyboard shortcut to create a bullet is Ctrl+Shift+8.